10. Some of your books refer in a critical manner to the “new age,” and so does your CI website. Can you define this “new age” any further?

 In the year 2000, Pierre Weil received an honourable mention from the UNESCO Director General Koichiro Matsuura in relation to the UNESCO Prize for Peace Education.
 This information was relayed on a UNESCO Media Advisory.
 A discrepant fact in this peace talk scenario was the failure of the same Director General to reply to a relevant and rather pressing letter, from a British woman (Kate Thomas) who was continually suppressed and victimised by the Findhorn Foundation management.
 See the data at Letter of Kate Thomas to UNESCO.
 The influential UN bureaucracy proved unreliable for the art of living in peace.

 The inability of UNESCO to answer relevant letters is significant.
-The shortcoming tends to highlight the ambiguity of such UNESCO Publishing/UNIPAIX promotional statements as that appearing for the peace book by Weil abovementioned:
+This shortcoming tends to highlight the ambiguity of such UNESCO Publishing/UNIPAIX promotional statements as that appearing for the peace book by Weil abovementioned:

 The talk about values has degenerated into cliché.
-Respect for others is not practised by some alternative organisations, and the sustainability theme is currently a facesaver for attendant abuses, a matter clearly in evidence at the Findhorn Foundation.
-It is not a peaceful society that has been demonstrated by this organisation, but a mode of commercial manipulation of an affluent clientele, an exercise afflicting dissidents with stigma.
+Respect for others is not practised by some alternative organisations.
+The sustainability theme is currently a facesaver for attendant abuses, a matter clearly in evidence at the Findhorn Foundation.
+A peaceful society has not been demonstrated by this organisation, but instead a mode of commercial manipulation of an affluent clientele, an exercise afflicting dissidents with stigma.
 See further The Findhorn Foundation: Problems (2009) and Kate Thomas and the Findhorn Foundation (2009).
 See also my Letter to Robert Walter MP (2008); an update is Findhorn Foundation Discrepancies (2013).

 The affluent clientele who fuel new age “workshops” have believed many of the clichés that deter onlookers.
 “Creating your own reality” is one of the rather subjective accents found in this sector.
-“Be here now” is another favourite, denoting present-centredness, though fitting discrepantly into the strongly premeditated time schedule of so many commercial programmes.
+“Be here now” is another favourite, denoting present-centredness, fitting discrepantly into the strongly premeditated time schedule of so many commercial programmes.
 The very saleable Now costs money, and results in prodigious confusion about what is being marketed.
-Richard Alpert started that particular gimmick, and he went to India with a supply of LSD to commence his disconcerting neo-hippy career under the name of Ram Dass.
-A hippy icon and yoga practitioner, he later declared himself to be a phoney holy.
+Richard Alpert started that particular gimmick.
+This confused associate of Timothy Leary went to India with a supply of LSD to commence his disconcerting neo-hippy career under the name of Ram Dass.
+A hippy icon and yoga practitioner, Alpert later declared himself to be a phoney holy.

-More recently, there emerged the trend to “self-help,” promising “empowerment” and happiness, but which has been strongly contradicted.
-Such trends or fashions so often originate in America, where dotty affluence so often seems quite incapable of any commonsense analysis.
+Another trend to “self-help,” promising “empowerment” and happiness, has been strongly contradicted.
+Such fashions so often originate in America, where dotty affluence often seems quite incapable of any commonsense analysis.
 The “self-help and actualisation movement” was estimated to be worth some ten billion dollars in America alone.
 The exponents talked about “transformation” and “personal growth,” while charging thousands of dollars for their seminars and “workshops.”

 Transformation is a very commercial word in the new age, now often called “new spirituality” by partisans.
-The entrepreneurs invariably react to the competition afforded by Christian tele-evangelists, though to critical spectators, both of these camps look like theatrical demonstrations of rhetoric.
+The entrepreneurs invariably react to the competition afforded by Christian tele-evangelists.
+To critical spectators, both of these camps look like theatrical demonstrations of rhetoric.